The paleoclassical interpretation of quantum theory: Compatibility with relativity

 The physical part is that we need a dBB version of relativistic quantum field theories, in particular of the standard model of particle physics -- versions which do not have to change the fundamental scheme of dBB, and, therefore, may have a hidden preferred frame.

 The philosophical part is the incompatibility of a hidden preferred frame with relativistic metaphysics.

 The physical problem is heavily overestimated, in part because of the way dBB theory is often presented: As a theory of many particles.
-I think it should be forbidden to introduce dBB theory in such a way.
 The appropriate way is to present it as a general theory in terms of an abstract configuration space $Q$, and to recognize that field theories as well as their lattice regularizations fit into this scheme.
 The fields are, of course, fields on three-dimensional space $\R^3$ changing in time, and their lattice regularizations live on three-dimensional spatial lattices $\Z^3$, not four-dimensional space-time lattices.
 But this violation of manifest relativistic symmetry is already part of the second, philosophical problem.

 The simple, seemingly non-relativistic Hamiltonian \eqref{HamiltonFunction}, with $p^2$ instead of $\sqrt{p^2 + m^2}$, is also misleading: For relativistic field theories the quadratic Hamiltonian is completely sufficient.
 Indeed, a relativistic field Lagrangian is of type